-An arrhythmia Clinical Nurse Specialist qualified in Health Assessment and Prescribing attached to an Electrophysiologist consultant reviews referred AF patients in clinic.
+An arrhythmia clinical nurse specialist, qualified in health assessment and prescribing, attached to an electrophysiologist consultant reviews referred atrial fibrillation (AF) patients in clinic.
 There is a protected 35-40 minute appointment for a new patient to allow a full explanation of their condition and treatment pathway.
-A lot of work goes on prior to the clinic appointment to facilitate best practice and holistic care, reflecting the NICE principles of ‘patient centred care’. and ‘Personalised package of care and information’ (1.2)
+A lot of work goes on prior to the clinic appointment to facilitate best practice and holistic care, reflecting the NICE principles of ‘patient centred care’ and ‘personalised package of care and information’ (Recommendation 1.2, NICE CG180)

 - Atrial fibrillation: management (CG180)